ayufan/steam-deck-tools/docs/README.md

 - **Performance Overlay**: See CPU % and MHz, GPU MHz, APU W usage
 - **Power Control**: Ability to change TDP, CPU and GPU frequency - you can change this safely before you start the game
 - **Steam Controller**: There's no impact

+## Supported devices

+The application tries it best to not harm device (just in case).
+So, it validates bios version.
+Those are currently supported:

+- F7A0107 (PD ver: 0xB030)
+- F7A0110 (PD ver: 0xB030)
+- F7A0113 (PD ver: 0xB030)

 ## Author